 Genetic Testing for Cancer and Cancer Counseling Las Vegas, NV

-With our genetic testing for cancer, we will discover your chances of developing hereditary cancer.
+With our genetic testing, we will discover your chances of developing hereditary cancer.
 Our service is open to both men and women to help them understand their cancer risk.

-Our cancer counseling for genetic testing service helps our patients process their results.
+Our cancer counseling and testing service helps our patients process their results.
 We want our patients to leave our offices with a complete understanding of their risk for cancer.
 Our patients will also have a plan for further care after receiving their results.

 Perform a Self-assessment Test for Personal or Family History

 Take a look at the qualities below.
-If any apply to you, contact our office today to schedule an appointment for genetic testing for cancer.
+If any apply to you, contact our office today to schedule an appointment for genetic testing.

 Breast and ovarian cancer*